An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 \begin{definition*}[Second-Order Retraction]\cite[Definition 5.42]{Boumal23} A retraction $R$ on $\cM$ is called second-order if the initial covariant acceleration of any retraction curve is zero, i.e. for all $s\in\cT\cM$, $\left.\frac{D}{dt}\gamma'(t)\right|_{t=0}=0$, where $\gamma(t)=R(ts)$. \end{definition*}

 This is the standard notion of a second-order retraction; see \cite[Definition~5.42]{Boumal23}.

-The discovery of second-order stationary points, when $p>2$, requires a higher-level of smoothness than in the first-order setting.
+The discovery of second-order stationary points, when $p>2$, requires a higher level of smoothness.
 To this end, we introduce our second assumption: a second-order variant of $(L,p,R,\VT)$-smoothness.
 The obvious special case of this assumption is abundant in the literature on optimal complexity for higher-order methods in Euclidean space \citetext{\citealp[Lemma 2.1]{Cartis17}; \citealp[Lemma 2.1]{Cartis20}}.
 Notably, this assumption is not necessary when $p=2$, as shown in \cite[Theorem 5]{Agarwal21}, but is absolutely critical when $p\geq 3$.
-This is due to the appearance of higher-order derivatives in the latter setting.
+This is due to the appearance of higher-order derivative terms in the latter setting.
 Its necessity to our analysis, and likely any analysis, is illustrated by \eqref{eq:Hessian-transport-equality-post-smooth} in the proof of the \nameref{lemma:model-to-eigenvalue-bound} (\cref{lemma:model-to-eigenvalue-bound}), which follows momentarily.

 \begin{definition*}[$(L,p,R,\VT)$-Second-Order Smooth] We say that $f\in C^p(\cM)$ is $(L,p,R,\VT)$-second-order smooth on $\cV\subseteq\cT\cM$ if

 holds for all $v\in\cV$.
 We shall refer to \eqref{eq:second-order-Taylor} as the $(L,p,R,\VT)$-second-order smoothness bound, or just second-order smoothness bound when $(L,p,R,\VT)$ are clear from context. \end{definition*}